Income tax brackets unveiled

 FICA tax rates

-Another type of tax most people pay each year is FICA — short for Federal Insurance Contributions Act — taxes.
+Another type of federal tax most people pay each year is FICA — short for Federal Insurance Contributions Act — taxes.
 FICA taxes are made up of Social Security taxes and Medicare taxes.
 For employees, FICA taxes are taken out of each paycheck by your employer, which affects your take-home pay.3

 Social Security taxes